Team Ninja: Founding, Dead or Alive and Ninja Gaiden (1995–2009)

+Merger with Koei (2009–2013)

 In 2009, it was announced that Tecmo and Koei would be merging.
-The newly founded Koei Tecmo woul officially disband Tecmo in 2010.
+The newly founded Koei Tecmo would officially disband Tecmo in 2010.
 A year later all of Tecmo's assets were absorbed into Koei Tecmo, including IP and its subsidiaries and divisions.
 Team Ninja would continue as subsidiary of Koei Tecmo.

 Team Ninja collaborated on multiple titles with Nintendo.
 In 2010, Team Ninja co-developed a new Metroid action-adventure game for Nintendo's Wii console, titled Metroid: Other M. A playable Stage from Other M would appear in the Nintendo 3DS game Dead or Alive: Dimensions, which was published by Nintendo in Europe and Australia.
 Team Ninja would in 2014 also collaborate with Omega Force on the development of Hyrule Warriors, an action game set in The Legend of Zelda universe, and with SEGA AM2 since 2012's Dead or Alive 5, co-developing an Arcade version of the title, as well as on bringing characters from Virtua Fighter to Dead or Alive.